nmp2605/chip8rs/README.md

 The interpreter is a work in progress.
 It are still some key parts missing, such as:

-- Precise timers
+- Sound
 - Enhance performance
-- Proper implementation of inputs
+- Debugging on some popular games

 Requirements
 ------------